ypdev19/node-express-mongodb-rest-api/README.md

 - Get Article detail info based on the given ID
 - Return an error if there is no article found with provided ID

-## Contributions

-Pull requests are welcome but please open an issue first since i would like to get some inside about what change you're introducing and why.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)